xuankimtran/docs-1/pages/katalon-studio/new/what-is-new.md

 description: What's new in Katalon Studio 7.8
 ---

-Katalon Studio 7.8 has been released with new capabilities aimed at efficient debugging and maintaining test scripts and integrations with qTest, Kobiton, Jira or Katalon TestOps.
+Katalon Studio 7.8 has been released with new capabilities aimed at efficient debugging and maintaining test scripts and integrations with qTest, Kobiton, Jira, or Katalon TestOps.
 The following section describes the highlighted new features and enhancements available in Katalon Studio 7.8

 For a detailed list of enhancements and bug fixes packed in this release, please see its [changelog](https://docs.katalon.com/katalon-studio/new/version-70.html).

 ### Time Capsule for saving effort in maintaining test objects

-To reduce the manual effort of re-capturing a broken test object when test fails, Katalon Studio 7.8 supports restoring the AUT to the state on failure due to locators not finding Web UI objects.
-This robust capability equip you with a "time capsule" for fixing broken objects, reducing reproduction effort, and cutting off time spent on troubleshooting and maintaining your test scripts.
+To reduce the manual effort of re-capturing a broken test object when a test fails, Katalon Studio 7.8 supports restoring the AUT to the state on failure due to locators not finding Web UI objects.
+This robust capability equips you with a "time capsule" for fixing broken objects, reducing reproduction effort, and cutting off time spent on troubleshooting and maintaining your test scripts.
 [Learn more](https://docs.katalon.com/katalon-studio/docs/time-capsule.html).

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/time-capsule/test-suite-fail.gif">

-### Support browser-based video recorder
+### Brand-new browser-based video recorder

-With Screen-based Recorder, you can capture what's visible on the screen while with [the Browser-based Video Recorder](https://docs.katalon.com/katalon-studio/docs/screenshots-videos.html#browser-based-video-recorder), you can:
+With Screen-based Recorder, you can capture what's visible on the screen, while with [the Browser-based Video Recorder](https://docs.katalon.com/katalon-studio/docs/screenshots-videos.html#browser-based-video-recorder), you can:

 * Record video of a browser window only (even it's hidden behind another window)
 * Record video of Headless browser
 * Record videos of multiple browsers simultaneously, for instance, parallel execution of Test Suite Collection.

-### Windows testing: Coordinates-based recording
+### Increased accuracy in locating Windows objects with coordinates-based recording

-With coordinates-based recording, Katalon Studio records an element's relative coordinates in addition to its selector to identify the exact location to perform a click/right-click action during runtime.
+With coordinates-based recording for Windows testing, Katalon Studio captures an element's relative coordinates in addition to its selector during recording to identify the exact location to perform a click/right-click action during runtime.

 See also: